10 Ways to Get Rid of Pesky Age Spots

 10. Opt for a laser procedure

 This dermatologist solution is the priciest one.
-“Lasers are ideal for more immediate pigmentation improvement on mature skin that's saggy and wrinkled,” says Hartman.
+“Lasers are ideal for more immediate pigmentation improvement on mature skin that’s saggy and wrinkled,” Hartman says.
 “They have the ability to penetrate deeply to affect the pigment on the surface, but also the collagen found deeper in the skin.”
 Using the right laser is key since some are more focused in treating discolorations.
 For example, pigment-specific lasers work selectively to destroy excess pigment spots in a particular area, while fractional-resurfacing lasers nab precancerous sun damage and build collagen for firmer skin allover.
-Don't kid yourself: No matter what anyone says expect at least a few days to a week or even 10 days of downtime.
-“Some patients want only one or two spots treated, while others want large numbers treated or the whole face,” says Kim.
-“If you're doing a procedure for purely cosmetic reasons, it's wise to make sure your skin's healing response is satisfactory before embarking on treating a large number of spots.
+Don’t kid yourself: No matter what anyone says, expect at least a few days to a week or even 10 days of downtime.
+“Some patients want only one or two spots treated, while others want large numbers treated or the whole face,” Kim says.
+“If you’re doing a procedure for purely cosmetic reasons, it’s wise to make sure your skin’s healing response is satisfactory before embarking on treating a large number of spots.
 Only a board-certified dermatologist can choose the right laser and settings for you, and not all skin tones can be treated with the same approach — whether lasers or IPL.”
 Lasers have replaced other more extreme procedures like dermabrasion and chemical peels.
-“Very few dermatologists perform dermabrasion anymore; it's been supplanted by lasers,” says Kim.
+“Very few dermatologists perform dermabrasion anymore; it's been supplanted by lasers,” Kim says.